stadium-software/icons/README.md

 The 'Icons' script includes the Google Symbols library in pages and provides support for 'Label', 'Button' and 'Link' controls.

-In order to display icons in DataGrids, it is necessary to additionally include the [DataGrid Icons](https://github.com/stadium-software/datagrid-icons).
+In order to display icons in DataGrids, it is necessary to additionally use the [DataGrid Icons](https://github.com/stadium-software/datagrid-icons) repo.

 ## Examples
 ![](images/display.png)